trynthink/scout/docs/tutorials.rst

 ``--detail_brkout`` reports regional, building type, and/or fuel type breakouts of results at the highest possible resolution.
 Valid options include at least one of "regions", "buildings", and "fuel types".
 If "regions" is included, then ``--alt_regions`` must be set to "EMM".
 If "fuel types" is included, then ``--split_fuel`` must be false.

 .. note::
    Default regional breakouts depend on the :ref:`region selection <ecm-baseline_climate-zone>` for the current run.
-An :ref:`AIA <ecm-baseline_climate-zone>` region selection does not have a more detailed breakout option.
+An :ref:`AIA <cz-reg>` region selection does not have a more detailed breakout option.
 An :ref:`EMM <emm-reg>` region selection defaults to reporting breakouts for a higher-level aggregation of those 25 regions into 11 broader regions that are similar to the `2019 EPA AVERT regions`_ but separate the Great Basin from the Northwest region; the detailed breakout option resolves results by all 25 EMM regions.
 Finally, a :ref:`U.S. state <state-reg>` region selection defaults to reporting breakouts by the 9 `U.S. Census Divisions`_; the detailed breakout option resolves results by all contiguous U.S. states plus the District of Columbia.

    Default building type breakouts are resolved by residential vs. commercial and by vintage (new --- constructed at or after the start of the modeling time horizon --- vs. existing).
 Detailed building type breakouts further resolve the building types into 2 residential and 8 commercial types, while dropping the split by vintage (single family/mobile homes and multi family homes for residential; hospitals, large offices, small/medium offices, retail, hospitality, education, assembly/other, and warehouses for commercial).